LWilfart/MetaBin/README.md

 ---

-**These scripts are a part of my bachelor thesis (Binning step - see workflow below) which was about studying microbiota communities involved in biogas production by analyzing biological data (DNA) to improve biogas production** - *You can found my thesis in the thesis folder.*
+**These scripts are a part of my work and my bachelor thesis (Binning step - see workflow below) which was about studying microbiota communities involved in biogas production by analyzing biological data (DNA) to improve biogas production** - *You can found my thesis in the thesis folder.*

 ### What is it Biogas ?